OAuth modules

 - profile # optional

-Check the Flask app example to learn how to implement your Web app that handles the OpenID Connect flow with end-users.
-It does the following:
+Check the Flask app example to learn how to implement an app that handles the OpenID Connect flow with your end-users as follows:

 Build the OpenID Connect authorize URL